julissan/FrontendMasters-Getting-Started-with-JavaScript-v2/Notas.md

     - NaN:

+        "Not a Number" a special value that is returned when you try to use a non numeric value with numeric operations.
+(Invalid operation)

+        Number.isNaN(value); will help us see if a valid turned into a NaN after an operation returning true in that case, false otherwise.
+Non numeric values that haven't been in invalidad operations aren't NaN values.

     - New:

+        Use new (Wrappers):            Don't use new (Conversion type functions):
+            Object()                       String()
+            Array()                        Number()
+            Function()                     Boolean()
+            Date()
+            RegExp()
+            Error()

     - Coercion:

+        Coercion: The way to convert from one type to another.

+        The "+" operator is oveloaded and will have a different behavior depending on its operands:

+            number + number = number
+            number + string = string
+            string + number = string
+            string + string = string

+        When any of the operands is a string, it will convert the numeric types to string a make the concatenation (you can "add" an empty string to a number to turn in into a stirng value).

     - Booleans:

+        Falsy: Other values that when converted into boolean become "false".
+        Truthy: Other values that when converted into boolean become "true".

+        Falsy:                  Truthy:
+            ""(empty string)        Every other value
+            0, -0
+            null
+            NaN
+            false
+            undefined

     - Coercion Best Practices:

+        "A quality JS program embraces coercions, making sure the types involved in every operation are clear".
+         Make "obvious" the types of the things you're using when making coercion, so it can be easily understood by other person that have to read the code.

     - Equality:

+        == allows coercion (types different)
+        === disallows coercion (types same)

+        Coercive Equality: null == undefined

     - Types Summary:

+        Like every other operation, is coercion helpfulin an equality  comparison or not?
+        You should be making critical thinking decisions for yourself an decide based on the situation you're using it.

+        "==" is not about comparisons with unknown types.
+        "==" is about comparisons with known type(s), optionally where conversions are helpful.

+        JavaScript has a (dynamic) type system, which uses various forms of coercion for value type conversion, including equality comparisons.

+        You simply cannot write quality JS programs without knowing the types involved in your operations.

 SCOPES & CLOSURES

 "this" KEYWORD & PROTORYPES